subyraman/redux-webauthn/demo/redux-webauthn-react-typescript-example/README.md

 ## If you don't understand what Web Authentication is, check [Webauthn.Guide](https://webauthn.guide)!

+### Installation with Docker:

+An easy way to set up the project is with docker:

+Installation: `docker build . -t react-webauthn:latest`
+Running: `docker run -p 5000:5000  --name react-webauthn -t react-webauthn:latest`

+#### Testing:

+You will need to have a running container in order to run tests:

+Javascript tests (via Jest): `docker exec -it react-webauthn bash -c "cd /app; yarn jest"` Python tests (via pytest): `docker exec -it react-webauthn pytest`

 ### Manual installation:

 Install and build the frontend components: